tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 > relatively recently (Kangasrääsiö et al., 2019; Turner et al., 2016;
 > Turner & Van Zandt, 2012).
 Although they can be applied to any model
 > from which data can be simulated, ABC methods are most useful for
-> complex models that lack an explicit likelihood function (e.g. many
+> complex models that lack an explicit likelihood function (e.g., many
 > neural network models).
 >
 > The general ABC procedure is to 1) define a prior distribution over